Sweet Potato Lentil Curry

 Instructions

-- Rinse green lentils and pre-cook them in water for 15 minutes — they need more time than red lentils; drain and set aside
+- Rinse green lentils and pre-cook them in water for 15 minutes; drain and set aside

 - Blend cashews with water until smooth to make the cashew cream; set aside